PfadiMH/site/README.md

 Once the devcontainer is running, you can access the Directus CMS at [http://localhost:8055](http://localhost:8055).

+On the first install, you will have to wait for Directus to finish setting up the database.
+Make sure you are able to access the login page before continuing.

 To load the schema, run the following command in the terminal:

 ```bash